DDUC-CS-Sanjeet/recursion-level1/README.md

 1. Euclid's algorithm for gcd of two numbers num1 and num2
 2. Factorial of a nunber num
 3. A number num1 raised to power another number num2
-4. First num1 terms of Fibonacci sequence.
+4. First num terms of Fibonacci sequence.

 You are expected to create four functions for these problems in a single cpp file.